 '''

+:

 int s;

+int s;

+:

 s = splbio(); 1

+:

-[Code to deal with data that can be modified by the disk interrupt
+[Code to deal with data that can be modified by the disk interrupt code]

-codel

 splx(s); 2

+:

 '''

-[1] Calls the splbio routine to mask (disable) all disk interrupts.
-This routine does not take an argument.

-2 Calls the splx routine to reset the CPU priority to the level specified by the s argument.
-Note that the one argument associated with splx is a CPU priority level, which in the example is the value returned by splbio.
+- 1 Calls the splbio routine to mask (disable) all disk interrupts.
+This routine does not take an argument. - 2 Calls the splx routine to reset the CPU priority to the level that the s argument specifies.
+The argument associated with splx is a CPU priority level, which in the example is the value that splbio returns.
 (The splx routine is the only one of the spl routines that takes an argument.)
 Upon successful completion, each spl routine returns an integer value that represents the CPU priority level that existed before it was changed by a call to the specified spl routine.